-If you are in the contracting industry you will be well aware of the devastating effect of ‘off payroll working’ rules, brought into effect in April 2017 for the public sector.
+If you are in the contracting industry, we are sure you are well aware of the devastating effect of ‘off payroll working’ rules, brought into effect in April 2017 for the public sector.
 These changes effectively forced limited company contractors into ‘umbrella’ companies.

 A recent consultation looked into these being brought into the private sector.
-The Budget announced that these will come in, from 2020 and only apply to contractors working for medium or large companies (although what constitutes ‘medium or large’ has not be defined yet…).
+The Budget announced that these will come in from 2020, They will only apply to contractors working for medium or large companies (although what constitutes ‘medium or large’ has not be defined yet…).

 This still appears (in our opinion) to be a pretty narrow view and ‘solution’ to the contracting issue in modern day working practices, but that is probably for another article!

 From April 2019 the National Living Wage (payable to those over 25) will increase from £7.83 an hour to £8.21.
 This is a £690 annual pay rise for a ‘full-time’ worker.